-The program has been directed to find additional adjunct instructors.
+The program has been directed to find additional associate instructors.
 Contact has been made with industry to "call on" their membership for assistance.
-In order to maintain the integrity of the program, and to meet the future needs of the recently revived Manufacturing Industry, the dep. request an additional full time Machine Tool Instructor.
 We need to also populate our associate pool in the next year.

-Santa Rosa Junior College - Program Unit Review Machine Tool Technology - FY 2020-21
+Santa Rosa Junior College - Program Unit Review Advanced Manufacturing Technology - FY 2022-23